Botulism

 Antitoxin should be given as soon as possible after clinical diagnosis and not delayed to await culture or toxicology results.
 Antitoxin is less likely to be of benefit if given > 72 hours after symptom onset.

-One 20- or 50-mL vial of the heptavalent antitoxin, diluted 1:10, is given to adults as a slow infusion; dose and infusion rate are adjusted for children.
-HBAT is not recommended for infants < 1 year of age.
-All patients who require the antitoxin must be reported to state health authorities, who then request the antitoxin from the CDC, which is the only source; clinicians cannot obtain antitoxin directly from the CDC.
+One 20- or 50-mL vial of the heptavalent antitoxin, diluted 1:10, is administered to adults as a slow infusion; dose and infusion rate are adjusted for children.
+For infants < 1 year of age, HBAT is administered at 10% of the adult dose (2).
+In the United States, all patients who require the antitoxin must be reported to state health authorities, who then request the antitoxin from the CDC, which is the only source; clinicians cannot obtain antitoxin directly from the CDC.

 Because antitoxin is derived from horse serum, there is a risk of anaphylaxis or serum sickness.
 (For precautions, see Drug Hypersensitivity; for treatment, see Anaphylaxis.)

-Human botulinum immune globulin is available for the treatment of infant botulism types A and B; it is available from the Infant Botulism Treatment and Prevention Program (IBTPP— call 510-231-7600 or see the IBTPP web site).
-The dose is 50 mg/kg IV, given slowly.
+Human botulinum immune globulin (BabyBIG) is available for the treatment of infant botulism types A and B; in the United States, it is available from the Infant Botulism Treatment and Prevention Program (IBTPP—call 510-231-7600 or see the IBTPP web site).

 Prevention of Botulism